AdobeDocs/experience-platform.pt-BR/help/intelligent-services/attribution-ai/user-guide.md

 ![Acessar sua instância](./images/user-guide/open_Attribution_ai.png)

-A página Attribution AI service é exibida.
-Esta página lista as instâncias de serviço do Attribution AI e exibe informações sobre elas, incluindo o nome da instância, os eventos de conversão, a frequência com que a instância é executada e o status da última atualização.
+The Attribution AI service page appears.
+This page lists service instances of Attribution AI and displays information about them, including the name of the instance, conversion events, how often the instance is run, and the status of the last update.

-Você pode encontrar a variável **[!UICONTROL Total de eventos de conversão classificados]** localizada no lado inferior direito da **[!UICONTROL Criar instância]** contêiner.
+You can find the **[!UICONTROL Total conversion events scored]** metric located in the bottom-right side of the **[!UICONTROL Create instance]** container.
 Essa métrica rastreia o número total de eventos de conversão pontuados por Attribution AI no ano civil atual, incluindo todos os ambientes sandbox e quaisquer instâncias de serviço excluídas.

 ![total de conversões](./images/user-guide/total_conversions.png)